-I found myself climbing the corporate ladder, busy being busy, working all hours, traveling, making sure I got up early enough to-do yoga, ensuring I went to the gym after work to offset all that sitting down, trying to maintain social engagements despite being exhausted, organising our next weekend break, and making sure I didn’t forget anyone’s birthday.
+I found myself climbing the corporate ladder, busy being busy, working all hours, traveling, making sure I got up early enough to do yoga, ensuring I went to the gym after work to offset all that sitting down, trying to maintain social engagements despite being exhausted, organising our next weekend break, and making sure I didn’t forget anyone’s birthday.

-Not only did this busyness helped my sense of self-worth, status, and importance, it also earned me lots of money and took my mind off the problems I had in my life and my relationship at the time.
+Not only did this busyness help my sense of self-worth, status, and importance, it also earned me lots of money and took my mind off the problems I had in my life and my relationship at the time.

 I was too busy to notice if I was happy or not and I didn’t really want to stop long enough to have to think about what that meant.
-I was also on the verge of breakdown, had no time to spend the money I was earning, and had zero energy or appetite for life—I’d lost touch of what that was.
+I was also on the verge of a breakdown, had no time to spend the money I was earning, and had zero energy or appetite for life—I’d lost touch of what that was.
 I was living a fast life, not a good life.